xuorig/xuorig.github.io/_posts/2015-11-04-getting-started-with-rails-graphql-relay.markdown

 ---
-title:  "Getting started with Rails, Graphql and Relay (Part 1) "
+title:  "Getting started with Rails and GraphQL"
 date:   2015-11-11 11:00:00
-description: How to get started with Facebook's Relay Framework using a Rails GraphQL API
+description: How to get started with a Rails GraphQL API
 ---

 For the past few weeks I've been playing with Facebook's [GraphQL][graphql] and [Relay][relay] for a personal project of mine.
 I thought I would give a quick overview of how to set up a Relay App using Rails as the API.